thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/events/chattanooga-market/2024/erlanger-medical-mall.md

   eventDatesDetails: [
     {
       date: "2024-07-24",
-      topDetails: {
+      bottomDetails: {
         title: "Visitor Tip",
         text: "Parking can be busy around midday.
 For the best spots, try arriving right at the start of the market or closer to the end."
+      },
+      topDetails: {
+        title: "Market Fresh Idea",
+        text: "Farm-to-Table Dinners: Host a farm-to-table dinner party featuring all fresh market ingredients."
       }
     },
     {
       date: "2024-07-31",
+      bottomDetails: {
+        title: "Visitor Tip",
+        text: "If you get there early and don't see a vendor with a coffee offering, there is a Starbucks very close by to help get your morning (or afternoon) going.", },
       topDetails: {
-        title: "Visitor Tip",
-        text: "If you get there early and don't see a vendor with a coffee offering, there is a Starbucks very close by to help get your morning (or afternoon) going.", }
+        title: "Market Fresh Idea",
+        text: "Homemade Bread: Use freshly milled flour to bake homemade bread or other baked goods.", }
     },
     {
-      date: "2024-07-24",
+      date: "2024-08-07",
-      topDetails: {
+      bottomDetails: {
         title: "Visitor Tip",
         text: "Parking can be busy around midday.
 For the best spots, try arriving right at the start of the market or closer to the end."
-      }
       },
-    {
-      date: "2024-08-07",
       topDetails: {
-        title: "Visitor Tip",
-        text: "Well-behaved pets are welcome at the market, making it a fun outing for the whole family, including furry friends."
-      }
+        title: "Market Fresh Idea",
+        text: "DIY Candle Making: Use beeswax from the market to make natural, homemade candles.", }
     },
     {
       date: "2024-08-14",
-      topDetails: {
+      bottomDetails: {
         title: "Visitor Tip",
-        text: "Think about your weekly meals before you go.
-This way, you can plan your purchases and ensure your trip to the market is a success."
-      }
+        text: "Well-behaved pets are welcome at the market, making it a fun outing for the whole family, including furry friends."
       },
+      topDetails: {
+        title: "Market Fresh Idea",
+        text: "Natural Home Cleaners: Create eco-friendly home cleaners using ingredients like vinegar, citrus, and essential oils.", }
+    },
     {
       date: "2024-08-21",
-      topDetails: {
+      bottomDetails: {
         title: "Visitor Tip",
         text: "Don't hesitate to ask vendors about their products.
 They can offer great advice, cooking tips, and sometimes even samples."
-      }
       },
+      topDetails: {
+        title: "Market Fresh Idea",
+        text: "Decorative Gourds: Use decorative gourds and pumpkins from the market for seasonal home decor.", }
+    },
     {
       date: "2024-08-28",
-      topDetails: {
+      bottomDetails: {
         title: "Visitor Tip",
         text: "The market operates rain or shine, so check the weather forecast and dress appropriately.
-Bring an umbrella or wear sunscreen and a hat, depending on the forecast.", }
+Bring an umbrella or wear sunscreen and a hat, depending on the forecast.", },
+      topDetails: {
+        title: "Market Fresh Idea",
+        text: "Cooking Classes: Use market ingredients to host cooking classes or demonstrations for friends and family.", }
     }
   ]